dtrelogan/react-formstate/README.md

 ## A practical approach to React forms

+If you are adding validation to a [React form](https://facebook.github.io/react/docs/forms.html) and you find yourself thinking - *there must be a better way* - that was the impetus behind react-formstate.
+Since React is all about responding to changes in component state, the key to a React-based solution is to provide an API to easily manage form state, specifically validation status.
+In doing so, you get productivity gains beyond validation.
+The end result is you keep your form components DRY.

-react-formstate is a productivity solution for writing elegant and maintainable [React forms](https://facebook.github.io/react/docs/forms.html).
+react-formstate is a productivity solution for [React forms](https://facebook.github.io/react/docs/forms.html) that supports real-world, non-trivial use cases.
+It eliminates busy work without sacrificing flexibility.

-It is particularly useful for client-side validation, but it streamlines form components in other ways too.
+react-formstate turned out even better than I expected.
+If you give it a try, I think you'll be happy with the solution too.

-If you have any feedback, I am happy to hear it.
+If you have any feedback I am happy to hear it.
 Thanks.

 ### Setup